 Nils Wessell of Brooklyn Butcher Blocks recommends coating cutting board wood countertops with mineral oil once every couple of weeks, or as needed.
 “Mineral oil evaporates, unlike a finish such as varnish.
 You can't really oil it too much, so why not make sure it's kept treated?”

-Walnut oil and tung oil are also popular, but may be a problem for those with nut allergies.
+Walnut oil and tung oil are also popular but may pose a problem for those with nut allergies.